Foreign Correspondent (film): Plot

-Jones's first assignment is to interview a Dutch diplomat named Van Meer (Albert Bassermann), at a luncheon.
+Jones's first assignment is to interview a Dutch diplomat named Van Meer, at a luncheon.

 Jones/Haverstock shares a cab with Van Meer on the way to the luncheon.
 He peppers him with questions about the impending war, but Van Meer evades answering.
-Once at the event, Jones becomes smitten with Carol (Laraine Day) who has some uncertain role at the meeting.
+Once at the event, Jones becomes smitten with Carol who has some uncertain role at the meeting.
 He invites her to sit at his table saying none of the reporters will listen to the speeches.
-A charming host, Stephen Fisher (Herbert Marshall), the leader of the Universal Peace Party, makes the announcement that their keynote speaker, Van Meer, has taken ill and won't appear.
+A charming host, Stephen Fisher, the leader of the Universal Peace Party, makes the announcement that their keynote speaker, Van Meer, has taken ill and won't appear.
 In his stead, the host has his daughter, Carol, speak.
 Jones realizes he has inadvertently insulted the woman he now adores.

 The newspaper editor, Powers, sends Jones on to Amsterdam to cover Van Meer's next appearance, at a conference of the Universal Peace Party.
 When Jones stops to greet Van Meer outside the conference hall, Van Meer seems to be in some kind of hypnotic state and does not recognize him.
 Suddenly, an eager photographer moves to take a photo of the Dutch diplomat – actually concealing a gun near the camera.
 He assassinates Van Meer.
-Jones runs after the shooter and ends up encountering Carol and a reporter friend of hers, Scott ffolliott (George Sanders).
+Jones runs after the shooter and ends up encountering Carol and a reporter friend of hers, Scott Ffolliott.
 They give chase in his car.
 Outside the city, they seem to lose sight of the car they have been following, but Jones suspects that the assassin is hiding in a windmill.

-While Carol and ffolliott go for the police, Jones searches the windmill and finds Van Meer alive, but heavily drugged.
+While Carol and Ffolliott go for the police, Jones searches the windmill and finds Van Meer alive, but heavily drugged.
 All Van Meer can manage to convey is that the man shot in front of witnesses earlier was an imposter.
 Jones narrowly escapes the windmill to tell the police that Van Meer is alive.
 When they all return to the scene with authorities, Van Meer and his kidnappers are gone.
 Later, back at Jones's hotel room in Amsterdam, two spies posing as police officers arrive to kidnap him.
 When he suspects who they really are, he escapes out of his hotel bathroom window.
 He runs into Carol again.

 Jones and Carol board a British ship to England.
-Amidst a furious storm, Jones proposes marriage to her, which she accepts.
-In England, they go to Carol's father's house, where Jones sees Krug (Eduardo Ciannelli), whom he recognizes from the windmill as the operative running the assassination and kidnapping.
+Amidst a furious storm, Jones proposes marriage to her, and she accepts.
+In England, they go to Carol's father's house, where Jones sees Krug, whom he recognizes from the windmill as the operative running the assassination and kidnapping.
 Fisher and Krug realize Jones knows too much, and Krug convinces Fisher that he must be killed.
 Fisher tells Jones he is in danger and offers a bodyguard to protect him.
-The bodyguard, Rowley (Edmund Gwenn), takes Jones to the top of Westminster Cathedral tower ostensibly to ditch anyone following them and to show Jones the view.
-Suddenly, the bodyguard tries to shove Jones off the tower, going over the side to his own death, instead.
+The bodyguard, Rowley, takes Jones to the top of Westminster Cathedral tower ostensibly to ditch anyone following them and to show Jones the view.
+Suddenly, the bodyguard tries to shove Jones off the tower, going over the side to his own death instead.